South Korea: Corruption & Self-Censorship

-6. It is not by accident that the country’s largest industrial group, Samsung, finds itself at the center of the corruption charges that led to the ouster of President Park.
+6. It is not by accident that the country’s largest industrial group, Samsung, found itself at the center of the corruption charges that led to the ouster of President Park.

 7. The chaebols’ dominance over the South Korean economy – and the high level of business concentration that this represents – create a dangerous chokehold over the economy and politics.

-10. One reason is that the country has laws on the books that allow imprisonment for defamatory or pro-North Korean reporting.
+10. One reason is that the country has laws on the books that allow imprisonment for defamatory or North Korea-friendly reporting.
 Both often prompt self-censorship among journalists.

 Sources: The Globalist Research Center, Transparency International, Reporters Without Borders and New York Times